Antiz96/arch-update/README.md

 ### The systray applet

 To start the systray applet, launch the "Arch-Update Systray Applet" application from your app menu.
-To start it automatically at boot, either run the `arch-update --tray --enable` command (preferred method on some specific desktop environment, like XFCE for instance) or start/enable the associated systemd service like so:
+To start it automatically at boot, either run the `arch-update --tray --enable` command (this is the preferred method on some specific desktop environments, like XFCE for instance) or start/enable the associated systemd service like so:

 ```bash
 systemctl --user enable --now arch-update-tray.service